 1. Smoked Serrano Chili Powder

 Serrano chili peppers are known for their bold, spicy heat.
-Now you can find serrano chilies that are smoked and ground into a fragrant powder.
+You can find serrano chilies that are smoked and ground into a fragrant powder.

 How it improves dishes: Smoked serrano chili powder adds a rich, smoky flavor and lively heat to your favorite dishes, including a variety of Mexican and Southwestern dishes, stews, casseroles, egg dishes, and chili.

-How it improves dishes: Turmeric can be added to Southeast Asian recipes, including curries; soups; rice and pilaf dishes; and vegetable, chicken, or lentil dishes.
-It can also be used to add punch to relishes and chutneys.
+How it improves dishes: You can add turmeric to Southeast Asian recipes, including curries, soups, pilafs, rice dishes; and vegetable, chicken, or lentil dishes.
+Also, use it to add punch to relishes and chutneys.

 3. Saigon Cinnamon

 How it improves dishes: Cinnamon is an old favorite called for in fancy coffee drinks, hot oatmeal, cookies, and fruit crisps.
 It's also a popular spice for main dishes (including chicken, seafood, and lamb) from international cuisines such as Indian, Greek, Mexican, and Middle Eastern.
-Saigon cinnamon is an important ingredient in the popular Vietnamese noodle soup called pho.
+Saigon cinnamon is a key ingredient in the popular Vietnamese noodle soup called pho.

 4. Vanilla Paste

-Vanilla extract is ubiquitous in dessert recipes.
-But the next generation of recipes might start calling for vanilla paste instead.
-Vanilla paste is preferable to vanilla extract because of flavorful flecks of vanilla bean dispersed throughout its syrup consistency.
-Vanilla paste has the same benefits that come from using the actual vanilla bean where you cut the long, thin bean in half lengthwise and scrape out the center.
+Vanilla paste has the same benefits that come from using the actual vanilla bean, when you cut the long, thin bean in half lengthwise and scrape out the center.
 But it is so much easier to use, and it has a more concentrated flavor than the extract.

 How it improves dishes: The flecks of vanilla bean can be particularly appetizing when used in single-color dishes such as ice cream, sugar cookies, and vanilla frosting.
-It’s a treat to see and taste those flavor-packed little black dots.